Levi Ruivivar: 2024

 Jung-Ruivivar competed in the FIG World Cup series in an attempt to qualify for the 2024 Olympic Games.
 She did not qualify for any event finals at the Cairo and Cottbus World Cups.
 She placed eighth on the uneven bars in Baku, and she won the silver medal in Doha behind Kaylia Nemour.
 At the conclusion of the World Cup series Ruivivar earned 62 points on the uneven bars which earned her an individual Olympic berth.
 She was the third Filipino artistic gymnast to qualify for the 2024 Olympic Games after Carlos Yulo and Aleah Finnegan qualified at the previous year's World Championships.
 Ruivivar next competed at the Asian Championships where she helped the Philippines finish seventh as a team and individually she finished sixth in the all-around and qualified to the uneven bars final.
 During event finals she won bronze on the uneven bars behind Yang Fanyuwei of China and Jon Jang-mi of North Korea.
 At the Olympics, she finished 40th in the all-around, placing 40th in the uneven bars, 64th on balance beam, and 54th on floor exercise.

-2025
+2025–2026

 In January 2025, Ruivivar revealed that she was suffering from an eating disorder which prompted her to take a leave from Stanford University and from competitive sports.

+Ruivivar returned to competition in 2026, competing as a redshirt freshman for the Stanford Cardinal.
+In February 2026, she received the CalHOPE Courage Award, which honors student-athletes at California colleges and universities who have overcome stress, anxiety, and mental trauma associated with personal hardships and adversity.

+Ruivivar made her elite return at the 2026 Asian Games.
+On the first day of competition she finished tenth in the all-around and helped the Philippines qualify for the team final; she was the first reserve for the uneven bars final and second reserve for the floor exercise final.
+During the team final, Ruivivar contributed scores on uneven bars, balance beam, and floor exercise towards the Philippines' sixth place finish.